CFAA-EHU/RAHNA/README.md

 - `retrieve`: The rewritten query is sent to the vector database to retrieve the information that relates most to it.
 This is done by creating an embedding of the query and performing a similarity search with the documents stored in the database.
 The most similar documents will be returned.

 - `generate`: The list of messages and the retrieved documents are sent to the LLM so that it can answer the user's question based on the information in those documents.

+## Quick start

+See README file inside `Docker` for deployment instructions.